 I cover news, sport, business, and feature stories in Los Angeles and sometimes in other parts of the United States or internationally.
 Among events I have photographed are seven Olympic Games; elections in the U.S. and Afghanistan; and California wildfires and drought.
 I have also worked as a reporter and am experienced in shooting and producing video.

-The purpose of news photography is to witness and record history.
-To show injustice and inspire change.
-To let people look at the world from a different perspective or with new insight.
-To celebrate the joy, humour and emotional range of life.
+The purpose of news photography is: to witness and record history; to show injustice and inspire change; to allow people to look at the world from a different perspective or with new insight; to celebrate the joy, humour and emotional range of life.

-I found a Robert Capa photo of Warsaw taken in 1948, which shows a couple of kids walking amongst piles of bricks stretching to the horizon in every direction.
-My mother told me how she always played in rubble as a child, and when I looked at this photo, I could picture her aged five.
+I found a Robert Capa photo of Warsaw taken in 1948 which shows a couple of kids walking among piles of bricks stretching to the horizon in every direction.
+My mother told me how she always played in rubble as a child and when I looked at this photo, I could picture her aged five.

 I taught myself photography by reading books, going to exhibitions and practicing in the darkroom while I was working as a reporter at the Mid Sussex Times in the UK.